saurabhchaturvedy/dsa_musings_2024/src/main/java/Atlassian/PostKarat/RateLimiter/RateLimiterThreadSafe.md

-# Concurrent Credit-Based Rate Limiting System
+# Concurrent Rate Limiting System

 ## Overview

-This system implements a **credit-based rate limiter** to control customer request rates.
+This system implements a **rate limiter** to control customer request rates.
 Each customer has a limit on the number of requests they can make per time window, and unused capacity accumulates as credits.
 When a customer exceeds their limit, credits are consumed.
 Once credits are exhausted, the customer is rate-limited.

 The system is scalable and designed to handle concurrent traffic.
 For distributed environments, the state can be shared across instances using a distributed cache or database.